Just Above Bone

 Now, whenever I tell the Porsche story, I always add that whatever impressed me about my husband-to-be, it obviously wasn’t his car.
-He’s never needed a fancy car or anything else to catch my attention.
-Even better, our story has deepened and distilled, as stories do, until there are times when I don’t have to tell the whole tale.
-“Honey, you don’t need a Porsche” is enough said.
+He’s never needed a fancy car or anything flashy to catch my attention.
+I was smitten after our second date.
+Our love story, the one we tell at family gatherings, has taken on a comic twist--me not appreciating his fancy car!
+In private, the same story has deepened and distilled.
+Sometimes, “Honey, you don’t need a Porsche” is enough said.

 Genealogy focuses on a timeline—births, marriages, and deaths.
 Stories are a theme.
 No one doubts that families exist on a timeline.
 The idea that families also have a theme—a central story—can come as a surprise.

 Buzzy Jackson, author of Shaking The Family Tree, thinks about it for a moment.
 Then she readily agrees.
 Hers, she tells me, is the grandfather who “took us out of the south and brought us into the modern world.”
 In a few stolen moments before her son’s school lets out, she explains that besides thinking “Jackson” was such a common name, she wondered if she could actually trace her father’s family; she has always been curious about why her grandfather made that move from Alabama to Michigan.
 She also notes that she has a Russian-Jewish side of the family with a different story centered on how and why they came to America—immigration being a more common theme for most Americans, she suggests.
 I think she’s right.
 My mother’s family tells love stories, but my father’s family tells a more typical immigration story.